johncallahan/ruby-jsonld-signatures/README.md

 ```

 The goal of [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures/) is to
-cryptographically "sign" the JSON-LD document such that the the order of
+cryptographically "sign" a JSON-LD document such that the the order of
 key/pairs within the JSON-LD document does not matter.
 In other words,
 the signature value of the JSON content above would be: